dstodev/factorio-server/README.md

 ## Stop server

-This script will save the world and gracefully stop the server.
+To save the world and gracefully stop the server, run:
 `./script/stop-server.sh`

 Gracefully stopping the server requires RCON (see below).